This is the multi-page printable view of this section. Click here to print.

 The rsync parameter for next snapshot to synchronize to a remote.server is:

-/Users/thomas/data/ is the source catalog, only read by rsync
+• /Users/thomas/data/ is the source directory, only read by rsync

-/Volume/backup/snapshots/ is the destination catalog where snapshots are synchronized
+• /Volume/backup/snapshots/ is the destination directory where snapshots are synchronized

 Snapshot Creation

-To create a snapshot task, select “snapshot” as the task type in the add tasks section.
+To create a snapshot task, select “snapshot” as the action in the Add tasks section.
 Do not copy and paste the command for execution within a terminal window.
 RsyncUI automatically saves the snapshot number “n” to the task.
 This number represents the next available snapshot number and is used to calculate the rsync parameter.
 The value of “n” is retrieved from the configuration.

 Snapshot Administration